dmwm/CMSKubernetes/kubernetes/rucio/README.md

     ./CMSKubernetes/kubernetes/rucio/start_rucio_auth.sh

-## Delegate proxies

-For now this is not in a cron job:

-    ./CMSKubernetes/kubernetes/rucio/renew_fts_proxy.sh

 # Get a client running and connect to your server

 It can be easiest just to create another container with a client installed to connect to your new server.
 There is a client YAML file